MSNBC anchors keep comparing Sanders’ campaign and its supporters to Nazis, and they’re being called to resign

 — mike casca (@cascamike) February 22, 2020

-Others like MSNBC political analyst and journalist Anand Giridharadas called for the media to be more introspective and even-keeled in its analysis of political events:
+Others like MSNBC political analyst and journalist Anand Giridharadas called for the media to be more introspective and even-keeled in its analysis of politics and elections:

 I needed to speak truth about my colleague @HardballChris.